On the Bias of Next-Token Predictors Toward Systematically Inefficient Reasoning: A Shortest-Path Case Study: Related Work

-This work aims to explore reasoning in a controlled yet nontrivial setting.
+Transformer-based models such as OpenAI-o1 \cite{openai2024openaio1card} and DeepSeek-R1 \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} have achieved state-of-the-art results on tasks involving mathematical reasoning and logical inference \cite{muennighoff2025s1, zheng2024processbenchidentifyingprocesserrors}.
+Much of their success is attributed to the use of CoT reasoning and compute scaling at inference time.
+The role and limitations of these components have become active areas of empirical and theoretical investigation.
+Several studies have shown that including intermediate CoT steps significantly enhances transformer performance \cite{nye2021scratchpad, li2024chainthoughtempowerstransformers, wen2025sparsedependencesparseattention, merrill2024expressivepowertransformerschain}.
+For instance, \cite{li2024chainthoughtempowerstransformers, merrill2024expressivepowertransformerschain} demonstrate that the expressive power of decoder-only transformers increases with the length of CoT sequences.
+Similarly, \cite{wen2025sparsedependencesparseattention} finds that, in parity problems, CoTs not only boost expressiveness but also improve sample efficiency.
+Our experiments corroborate these findings, showing that training with CoT generally improves performance.
+However, we also observe that not all CoTs are equally beneficial, and longer traces do not always yield better outcomes. \\ This work aims to explore reasoning in a controlled yet nontrivial setting.
 Graph-based algorithmic tasks serve as an effective benchmark for evaluating whether models can learn structured reasoning and generalize beyond the training distribution \cite{veličković2020neuralexecutiongraphalgorithms, velickovic2023neural, Veli_kovi__2021, sanford2024graphreasoning, bachmann2024pitfalls}.
 For example, \cite{veličković2020neuralexecutiongraphalgorithms} train Graph Neural Networks to replicate intermediate steps of classical algorithms.
 Meanwhile, \cite{sanford2024graphreasoning} investigate transformer performance with respect to architecture parameters and the use of scratchpad tokens \cite{nye2021scratchpad}.
 Most relevant to our setting, \cite{bachmann2024pitfalls} demonstrate that autoregressive transformers often struggle to generalize on the seemingly simple path-star task, frequently relying on heuristics such as the Clever Hans effect.
 In contrast, we find that introducing intermediate reasoning steps significantly enhances next-token prediction accuracy and confidence.\\ Our problem setup is motivated by recent work examining transformers' reasoning and planning capabilities through prediction of $A^*$ search dynamics \cite{lehnert2024beyondastar, su2025dualformercontrollablefastslow}.
 Like these studies, we task models with generating both a reasoning trace and a final answer, given a structured graph as input.
 While prior work has shown the benefits of CoT training in terms of sample efficiency, we further demonstrate that the structure of the CoT plays a critical role in performance.
 We introduce a confidence-based heuristic to evaluate the robustness of generated traces.
 To develop this heuristic, we build on the findings of \cite{wang2024chain}, who propose test-time decoding metrics based on top-token probability or the gap between the top two probabilities.
 We apply the former to show that some reasoning traces yield more confident next-token predictions.
 Our results align with \cite{qiao2025conciseconfidenceguidedcompressionstepbystep}, who use confidence scores to guide the compression of redundant CoTs.
 Finally, recent studies show that transformers can learn to generate long CoTs via supervised learning \cite{muennighoff2025s1, li2025llmseasilylearnreason}.
 Notably, \cite{li2025llmseasilylearnreason} emphasize that CoT structure can be more important than content—a finding that supports our observation that models trained on structured but suboptimal algorithmic traces outperform those trained on optimal yet less interpretable ones.